 In a marathon video session, broken into 2 parts lasting over 15.5 hours, (Yes that’s right.
 Part one is over 11 hours) Mike Verta critiques works of music submitted by various amateur composers (like us) and offers tips on how to improve them.
 Over the course of the long video, the same problems are found in many of the musical pieces.
 I recommend watching the video, (yes the entire 15.5+ hours but not all in one sitting) to really drive home the tips he offers.
 The tips that stand out the most to me, have been summarized below:

-- don’t abandon an idea too soon.
+- Don’t abandon an idea too soon.
 Develop an idea.
-Change the accompaniment, change the harmonizatiom, change the instruments (often referred to as changing the colour).
+Change the accompaniment, change the harmonization, change the instruments (often referred to as changing the colour).

-- when moving forward with developing an idea, only change one thing a at a time.
+- When moving forward with developing an idea, only change one thing at a time.
 Change just the rhythm or just the melody or just the accompaniment or just the colour.

-- never forget that your MIDI mockup is supposed to sound like real people are playing real instuments.
+- Never forget that your MIDI mockup is supposed to sound like real people are playing real instruments.
 Real brass and woodwind players need to breathe.
 Real string players can’t play really fast ostinato patterns forever.

 Well, that’s what I remember at the moment from watching the video below (and other videos from Mike Verta).
 Take your time, watch the whole video and it could make your music better.